 How to choose ramen noodles

 A word about the noodles: The recipe calls for fresh or dry ramen noodles because I know not everyone has access to incredible fresh noodles.
-That said, if you can get your hands on them, I hiiiiiiighly recommend the fresh noodles from Sun Noodle, a NJ company that supplies to many of the best ramen shops in NYC and NJ.
+That said, if you can get your hands on them, I hiiiiiiighly recommend the fresh noodles from Sun Noodle, a Hawaii company with a NJ production facility that supplies to many of the best ramen shops in NYC and NJ.
 I get their noodles in the refrigerator section at Whole Foods.
 (They sell packs with instant broth, too, but I just buy the plain noodles.)
 I don’t know how widely distributed they are outside this area, but they’re worth asking for.
 Whole Foods has been known to expand their distribution of local products to additional stores based on customer request.
 (My sister and I are lookin’ at you, Key Ingredient Market spreads to die for, now available in the greater Boston area.)